dzenis-h/dzenis-tech/README.md

 ## License 📑

 This project is licensed under the terms of the MIT license.
-You can check out the full license here.
+You can check out the full license [here](https://docs.google.com/document/d/11WK7tVoTFRMcWCuGZQCRWxEsDUEJ_6ArtfV-NjWcBCU/edit).

 ## Credits 👨🏻‍💻

-This repo was created by Dzenis H.
+This repo was created by [Dzenis]([URL](https://dzenis.tech/))